FHfelz/Comp-Arch-Project/README.md

 # BY Fatin Hoque, Ishmam Raiyan

 ## Description
-The Computer Architecture projects applies a 32 bit single-cycle CPU using SystemVerilog.
-The design is based on the ISA strucure and uses it to suports R, I, J -type instructions.
-The Verilog based CPU is able to execute aritmetic, control flow, logic, and memory instructions.
+This Computer Architecture project applies a 32-bit single-cycle CPU using SystemVerilog.
+The design is based on the ISA structure and uses it to support R, I, and J-type instructions.
+The Verilog-based CPU can execute arithmetic, control flow, logic, and memory instructions.

 # CPU Design and Documentation